 Pillar #1: Healthcare Exposure

-When compared with regular shadowing or typical clinical experience, Atlantis 360 Shadowing has far greater depth, breadth, quantity of hours, and intercultural perspective.
+When compared with regular shadowing, Atlantis has far greater depth, breadth, quantity of hours, and intercultural perspective.

 Atlantis is the Gold Standard

 According to advisors at a 2021 pre-health advisor conference, Atlantis is the “gold standard” for pre-health study abroad.

 Med/PA schools ideally want to see that your clinical experience has depth, breadth, quantity, and, if possible, intercultural perspective.
 360 Shadowing fully captures all four.

 Shadowing should ideally expose students to the more complex elements of medicine, such as surgeries.
 Atlantis generally offers not only that but also small group sizes.
 With a student-to-physician ratio of 1:1 or 2:1, shadowing for 20+ hours per week, you’ll have genuine depth of exposure.

 It’s preferable to have seen multiple specialties and multiple doctors.
 At Atlantis, that’s our default.
 One specialty per week is the norm, and in each specialty participants generally interact with multiple doctors.